bajrang0704/website/README.md

 # website
-the code belongs to a local website direct code belongs to html and css check out the website ibrahimpatnam.ccbp.tech
+the code belongs to a local website which i build . check out the website ibrahimpatnam.ccbp.tech